mlflow/mlflow/docs/source/quickstart.rst

 Sharing MLflow runs and experiments
 -----------------------------------

-By default, MLflow stores tracking data and artifacts in a ``./mlruns`` subdirectory of where you ran the code.
+By default, MLflow stores tracking data and artifacts in an ``mlruns/`` subdirectory of where you ran the code.
 You can change this behavior by:

 - calling ``mlflow.set_tracking_uri`` in your code; or
-- setting the ``MLFLOW_TRACKING_URI`` environment variable to a different location.
+- setting the ``MLFLOW_TRACKING_URI`` environment variable

 With either option, you can track your runs in a shared filesystem, a SQLAlchemy-compatible database, a tracking server, or a Databricks workspace.